 Business owners with a brick and mortar storefront should also pay attention to the layouts of their websites.
 Look to see if your name, address, and phone number (NAP) for all of your locations are in a visible location on your website.
 Your NAP formatting should be the same across every site linked to your business.

-Furthermore, your business should be submitted to all of the major search engines, especially Google my Business and niche directories that apply to your business.
+Furthermore, your local business should be submitted to all of the major directories and niche directories that apply to your business.
 Location based keywords are also a must when you’re writing up descriptions.
-Keep all of this in mind because Google blends both organic and local search engine rankings.
+Keep all of this in mind because Google blends both organic and local search rankings.
 This means that sites that may not have much organic search strength may have decent local optimization.
-There’s also potential that some of the lower-ranking organic search engine results may become more visible than other organic results by improving their local ranking factors.
+There’s also potential that some of the lower-ranking organic results may become more visible than other organic results by improving their local ranking factors.
 Overall, even businesses with a small online presence require a local SEO strategy.

 Useful SEO Tools

-It doesn’t matter if you’re part of a big SEO team or doing everything on your own, there are countless SEO tools out there to help you on your journey to optimize your search engine rankings and increase traffic.
+It doesn’t matter if you’re part of a big team or doing everything on your own, there are countless SEO tools out there to help you on your journey to optimize your rankings and increase traffic.
+Even the savviest SEO experts use tools toget the job done.
 Some tools are better than others, so here is a list of highly useful tools that you should check out:

 There are many more tools in the market, so do your homework and find what works best for you.
 Once you’ve gathered the tools that you need, the process of implementing a solid SEO strategy should be that much easier.
-You’ll gain the data necessary to make crucial decisions that will lead to better website rankings.
+You’ll gain the data necessary to make crucial decisions that will lead to better rankings.
 Never forget, you still have to do the work.
-The tools just make your job a little bit easier.
+These tools just make your job a little bit easier.
+With enough practice, you’ll become an SEO specialist in no time.

-In the grand scheme of things, it only makes sense to spend on SEO and optimize your e-commerce site for local search engine visibility.
+In the grand scheme of things, there are thousands of reasons why you should want to optimize your e-commerce site for search engines.
 Besides the obvious reason of showing up in Google searches, it should be your goal to generate more sales.
-That’s the reason you’re in business in the first place, and it should be your primary focus when developing your SEO strategy.
+That’s the reason you’re in business in the first place, and it should be your primary focus when developing your website SEOstratgy.

-If you implement a solid ecommerce SEO strategy, you’ll see an increase in quality traffic to your site.
+If you implement a solid SEO strategy in the right way, you’ll see an increase in quality traffic to your site.
 Quality traffic equates to a higher number of conversions and repeat customers.
 That also means more money in your pocket.

 You’re likely excited to implement your new SEO strategy and see your site boost through the ranks.
-Before you do, there’s one last very important thing you need to remember – SEO is a continuous process.
+Before you do, there’s one last very important thing you need to remember – SEO is a continuous process which requires constant trick (through the use of web analytics) and tweaking.
 Don’t think that just because your SEO strategy is working today that it will still be effective three months from now.
 Google, Yahoo, and the other big search engines are constantly changing and updating their algorithms.
 They do this to bring the best results to the forefront so that it’s easier for searchers to find the best content.
 Due to this, you must always stay on top of the latest search engine updates and change your strategy when if necessary.

 The Google algorithm incorporates hundreds, if not thousands, of signals when determining where pages rank for a search.
 Knowing which factors carry the most weight and optimizing accordingly can be the difference between success and failure.